Fall 2023 Application Requirements

 Fee waivers are only available under specific circumstances.
 Unfortunately, no waivers are available for financial hardship.
 An additional international credential evaluation fee will be required for any applicant submitting international coursework.

-GRE scores are not required but may be considered for applicants who wish to submit scores.
+GRE scores are not required but will be accepted for applicants who believe them to be beneficial to their overall application package.
 Learn more at www.gre.org.

 8. International applicant requirements